piwicode/bandoneon/README.md

 from the surface of the keyboard and the pressed pushbutton.

 <a href="images\Screenshot 2024-02-16 230251.png"><img src="images\Screenshot 2024-02-16 230251.png" height="300"/></a>

+# New prototype

+- The new caps are to tight.
+Try an inner diameter of $4.15mm$
+- They are also too tall.
+Set the total height to $11mm$

 # Resistive touch screen